-First, a new governance model must permit and encourage USPS to develop products at prices that satisfy the needs of commercially motivated customers.
+First, a new governance model must permit and encourage USPS to develop products at prices that satisfy the needs of commercial customers.
 Businesses and organizations send 90 percent of all mail.
 For business mailers, and especially for bulk mailers, use of the mail is increasingly a commercial decision, not an unavoidable cost of doing business.
 Even catalog mailers, who are closely tied to postal service, post more or fewer catalogs with more or fewer pages depending on considerations of price and service because catalogs and websites have become complementary elements in a modern marketing campaign.
-In the future it will be commercially motivated mailers - rather than first class mailers - who form the financial base of USPS.
-Unless USPS has the flexibility and motivation to develop efficient, innovative products at prices commercially motivated mailers are willing to pay, there will be no USPS except as a destitute ward of government.
-The rise of commercially motivated mailers implies a profound break from the past.
-A new governance model must recognize not only that USPS requires managerial flexibility to satisfy the demands of commercially motivated mailers but also that USPS's commercially motivated customers can no longer serve as a tax base to pay for public services.
+The rise of 'commercial mailers' - in the sense of mailers whose use of the mail is motivated by a commercial evaluation of postal services versus alternatives (not merely for ends that are ultimately commercial in nature) - implies a profound break from the past.
+In the future it will be commercial mailers - rather than first class mailers - who form the financial base of USPS.
+Unless USPS has the flexibility and motivation to develop efficient, innovative products at prices commercial mailers are willing to pay, there will be no USPS except as a destitute ward of government.
+A new governance model must recognize not only that USPS requires managerial flexibility to satisfy the demands of commercial mailers but also that USPS's commercial customers can no longer serve as a tax base to pay for public services.

 Second, a new governance model must accommodate public expectations for maintenance of public services.
-However much futurists proclaim the demise of "snail mail," Congressional complaints and popular protests demonstrate that many citizens and their representatives believe that USPS must continue to perform certain public services.
+However much futurists proclaim the demise of 'snail mail', Congressional complaints and popular protests demonstrate that many citizens and their representatives believe that USPS must continue to perform certain public services.
 Perhaps post offices should not be closed where the identity of a small town is threatened.
 Perhaps charitable institutions should continue to receive special discounts.
 Perhaps in some areas deliveries should remain more frequent than commercially required.
 Which services should be ensured by the federal government is a question about which reasonable persons may differ, but in a democracy a new governance model must accommodate a political consensus that the USPS should provide some public services that do not cover costs.

 Third, a new governance model must respond to the fact that the market for postal services is changing rapidly.
-Mail volume per capita is down 27 percent from its peak in 1999.
-Worse, first class mail volume, the most profitable portion of the mail, is down 37 percent.
-While it is commonly observed that this has been the worse decline in mail volume since the Great Depression (when mail volume fell by 29 percent in four years), this observation wholly understates the magnitude of recent market changes.
+Mail volume per capita is down 27 percent from its peak in 2000.
+Worse, first class mail volume, the most profitable portion of the mail, is down 36 percent.
+While it is commonly observed that this has been the worse decline in mail volume since the Great Depression (when mail volume fell by 31 percent in four years), this observation wholly understates the magnitude of recent market changes.
 During the Great Depression, the role of mail in society did not change; when the economy eventually recovered so did mail volume.
-Today volume declines reflect a basic change in the function of paper-based communications.
+Today volume declines reflect a fundamental change in the function of paper-based communications.
 In reality, the market for postal services is changing more rapidly and more fundamentally than at any time since the introduction of the railroad in the 1830s.